 Is your dog afraid of fireworks?
 How about thunder?

 Keep reading, this blog post contains everything you need to know.
-This post is updated about twice a year, last on June 15th, 2020 – look for the “revised” signs in the post to find the latest changes.
+This post is updated and all the links are double-checked about twice a year, last on December 16th, 2022 – look for the “revised” signs in the post to find the latest changes.

 Is your dog not fearful of fireworks, thunder or other loud noise?